tagtogorg/tagtog-doc/projects.md

 <div class="page-subsection">
   <div class="two-third-col">
     <h4>Members</h4>
-    <p>In this panel you can invite and organize other users in your project, so they can collaborate in the annotation tasks. <a href="/collaboration.html">See for more info about roles and collaborative annotation</a>.</p>
+    <p>In this panel, project admins can invite and organize other users in your project, so they can collaborate in the annotation tasks. <a href="/collaboration.html">See for more info about roles and collaborative annotation</a>.</p>
+    <p>Only users with the role <code>admin</code> can see/edit these project settings.</p>
   </div>
   <div class="one-third-col">
     {% include image.html name="settings-members.PNG" %}